 - Kundalini Yoga: A potent form of yoga that uses breath, mantra, mudra, and postures to awaken the dormant Kundalini energy coiled at the base of the spine.
 The practice is designed to guide this powerful energy up through the chakras, leading to spiritual awakening and expanded states of consciousness.

-- Shamanic Healing: An ancient, cross-cultural practice of working with spirit allies and journeying into altered states of consciousness.
+- Shamanic Healing: An ancient, cross-cultural practice of working with spirit allies rooted in animism and journeying into altered states of consciousness.
 Shamans interact with the spiritual dimension of illness, often performing practices like soul retrieval to heal deep trauma.

 - Ninjutsu and the Godai: A unique martial application of energy work.
 The Godai (the Japanese five elements: Earth, Water, Fire, Wind, and Void) provides a framework for understanding and balancing one’s energy for purposes of stealth, endurance, and developing an unshakable mind.